fredag 31. juli 2020

 in Tekken-mode :)

 Since Disney were expanding their cultural horizons with the Renaissance (and are frankly still doing it to this day), it was a big leap for them to actually have a non-Caucasian heroine to actually lead her film.
 Yet regardless, it seems like Pocahontas herself have been perceived as the epitome of the POC Disney heroine.
 Not only in Disney and animation, but as a real life as well.
 Since Pocahontas, Disney had the privilege to feature several features with female leads of color.
 But still everyone of them seem to hark back to Pocahontas and drawing comparison to her.
-And while it may be just a shallow notion to call every non-White Disney heroine a Pocahontas-copy, it is in fact true that most of the women of color gets compared to her (which the same has happened for Raya in Raya and the Last Dragon).
+And while it may be just a shallow notion to call every non-White Disney heroine a Pocahontas-copy, it is in fact true that most of the women of color gets compared to her (which the same has happened for Raya in Raya and the Last Dragon and Asha from Wish).

 The Difference of the Portrayal of Native Americans Between Pocahontas and Peter Pan